sumanth-ra23/SEP-Predictions/README.md

 # Predicting SEP Events Using Machine Learning Timeseries Classifiers

 Definitions:
- Events are those strong SEPs crossing the 10 pfu threshold in the GOES 10 MeV channels Non-events are weak SEPs with GOES 10 MeV protons below 10 pfu threshold.
+a.
+Events are those strong SEPs crossing the 10 pfu threshold in the GOES 10 MeV channels.
+b.
+Non-events are weak SEPs with GOES 10 MeV protons below 10 pfu threshold.

 Source code documentation: